EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 The acceptance criteria is to finish below functions of operator
 ```
-starting / pausing / scaling out / in a cluster of TIiDB on kubernetes
+starting / deploying / scaling out / in a cluster of TIiDB on kubernetes
 simulating failure in all or part of your cluster to test its resilience
 monitoring the pod running status
 ```